 AI Models: Own vs Best-in-Class

-NovelAI's proprietary models — Kayra-XL and Erato — are fine-tuned on fiction datasets.
+NovelAI's proprietary models, Kayra-XL and Erato, are fine-tuned on fiction datasets.
 This gives them a particular strength in narrative prose: dialogue flows naturally, descriptions have texture, and the AI rarely breaks character.
-The downside is that these models are smaller than frontier models like Claude or GPT-4, which means they can struggle with complex plot reasoning, multi-layered character motivation, or nuanced thematic development.
+The downside is that these models are smaller than frontier models like Claude or GPT-5.6, which means they can struggle with complex plot reasoning, multi-layered character motivation, or nuanced thematic development.

-EPOS-AI routes through Claude Sonnet as its primary model, with Gemini and OpenAI as fallbacks.
-These are among the most capable language models available — stronger at reasoning, analysis, and maintaining coherence over long texts.
+EPOS-AI routes through Claude by Anthropic as its primary model.
+These are among the most capable language models available, stronger at reasoning, analysis, and maintaining coherence over long texts.
 The trade-off is that they are general-purpose models, not fiction-specific.
 EPOS-AI compensates for this with detailed system prompts, genre expertise profiles, and the persistent memory system that provides context no general model could maintain on its own.

 Editing: Where NovelAI Stops and EPOS-AI Starts